conda-forge/admin-requests/README.md

 new `.txt` file in `archive/`.
 See `archive/example.txt` for an example.
 You should use the name without the `-feedstock` suffix (e.g., for `python-feedstock`, you put in just `python`).

-Before a feedstock is archived, please leave an open issue with some details about why the feedstock was archived (e.g. it has been deprecated by a new feedstock), and link it in your PR description.
+If you want to request a feedstock to be unarchived, follow the same steps but for the `unarchive/` directory.

-Conversely, if you want to request a feedstock to be unarchived, follow the same steps but for the `unarchive/` directory.
+For feedstocks that need to be archived, please leave an open issue with some details about why that decision was taken (e.g. it has been deprecated by a new feedstock), and link it in your PR description.